omidarmat/webDevNotes/react/react.md

 );
 ```

-> As a consequence of implementing the `useEffect` in the example above, we now have also enabled the application to automatically delete e watched movie from the local storage if we click on the delete button in the application.
+> As a consequence of implementing the `useEffect` in the example above, we now have also enabled the application to automatically delete a watched movie from the local storage if we click on the delete button in the application.
 This is because, as we have learned before, the `useEffect` hook is used to keep a component in sync with an external system, which here is the local storage.

 > Note that the function passed into the `useState` hook should be callback function.
 We cannot call the function right in the `useState` hook.
 Eventhough React will simply ignore the value of the function call, it would still call this function on every render.
 Based on the example above, we cannot do this: